Ibtissam1996/READMEE/README.md

 ** Selinux must be deactivated

--Installation of Zabbix Agent on centos 7 and macOs
+-Installation of Zabbix Agent on centos 7 and macOs:
 * On mac:
 ** Download zibbix agent from this link https://www.zabbix.com/download_agents ** Start the installation wizard